 The art gallery’s digital marketing landscape is changing rapidly, as are the expectations from your potential buyers for the kind of digital content they like to consume.
-It often feels like its almost impossible to keep on top of what makes sense for a gallery business marketing strategy in the environment you are working.
+It often feels like it’s almost impossible to keep on top of what makes sense for a gallery business marketing strategy in the environment in which you are working.
 You simply can not do it all – at least not really well.

-Here we will look at some of the more impactful elements in digital marketing today and what your gallery might consider prioritizing in your marketing efforts.
+Here, we will look at some of the more impactful elements in digital marketing today and what your gallery might consider prioritizing in your marketing efforts.

 Influencer Marketing for Art Galleries

 Influencer marketing has become the new buzzword in the marketing world.
 For an art gallery, it is not likely you’ll have a significant celebrity champion tweeting about your gallery regularly.
-However, you could have prominent people in your community who are happy gallery clients be your influencers.
+However, you could have prominent people in your community who are happy clients be your gallery’s influencers.
 How could you offer incentives for them to do so?

 - Discounts